 The First Law: Captain Sand dan Glokta was badass once.
 He was a handsome, dashing war hero, a decorated warrior who distinguished himself in battle...And was captured by the Gurkish, and spent the next two years somewhat less pleasantly than he was accustomed to.
 This left him crippled, disfigured, incontinent, and in constant pain.
 At this point, most people would have been happy to live out their days in comfort, resting and being brought meals in bed.
 Glokta decided to screw that, promptly became an Inquisitor, and spends the series making readers cheer as he unwinds conspiracies, conquers stairs, and reveals that he hasn't entirely lost the ability to fence.

 Qhorin Half-Hand, a ranger of the Night's Watch, lost a large chunk of his right hand fighting wildlings and is still one of the best fighters in the Night's Watch, said to be even better fighting left-handed than he was before.

 Bran Stark gets pushed out of a tower window, shattering his legs and spine; while he will never walk again, his long convalescence gave him a lot of time to hone his ability to mind jack animals while dreaming.

 Averted painfully with Jaime Lannister: he loses his sword hand, which more or less breaks him.
 He's suicidal for some time afterward, though he does pick up a bundle of Guile Hero tendencies later on.
 He becomes obsessed with recovering his skill - apparently not realising that fighting left-handed is a new skill he needs to learn from scratch - and terrified of someone finding out that he can't fight any more.

 Tyrion Lannister, who doesn't let being born a dwarf stop him from personally leading charges in ill fitting armor and chopping down men twice his size.
 In one case he forces his reluctant men to attack because they would look like total wimps if they were out manned by someone they usually mock.

-Gateman from Andrew Vachss's Burke books is confined to a wheelchair, but enough of a crack shot that other cons respect him.
+Gateman from Andrew Vachss's Burke books uses a wheelchair, but enough of a crack shot that other cons respect him.